 Digestive diseases, or gastrointestinal diseases, are disorders of the digestive tract.
 These conditions may range from mild to serious.
 They are common, and 60 to 70 million Americans have some type of digestive disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-The most common types of digestive disease include acid reflux, gallstones, celiac disease, Crohn’s disease, ulcerative colitis, irritable bowel syndrome, diverticulitis, pancreatitis and inguinal hernia.
+The most common types of digestive disease include acid reflux, gallstones, celiac disease, Crohn’s disease, ulcerative colitis, irritable bowel syndrome, diverticulitis and pancreatitis.

 Acid Reflux and GERD